dylansti02/statcast_heatmaps_and_baseball_analysis/bonus_analyses/rafaela_xstats.md

 Ceddanne Rafala, as of May 25, has the tenth-largest underperformance of his xWOBA of all qualified hitters.
 Luck can always be a factor, but nobody naturally runs a gap that large.
 The likeliest outcome, in my opinion, is that the balls will start to fall in more and he'll be a roughly average hitter.
 His BABIP of .287 is lower than he managed last year when his contact quality was much worse, and too low for such a fast player (87th percentile sprint speed via Statcast.)
 I tried to investigate whether a batter's spray chart correlated with their underperformance of these metrics, but the results were weak and insignificant.
 His "pulled air" percent on Statcast is very low, but it was higher last year when he was a worse hitter.
 Nonetheless, here's how he slots in on charts of expected wOBA and slugging versus the results:
 ![expected woba versus actual woba, 2025 hitters](images/woba.png)
 ![expected slugging versus actual slugging, 2025 hitters](images/slg.png)

+All stats used are from Statcast, Fangraphs, or Baseball Reference.
+Most were pulled directly with the pybaseball functions.